uo-ec607/lectures/07-web-apis/07-web-apis.md

 ##   ..$ label    : chr "2020-12-07"
 ```

 We have a nested list, where what looks to be the main element of interest, `$entries`, is itself a list.^[I know that R says `rugby$entries` is a data.frame, but we can tell from the `str()` call that it follows a list structure.
 In particular, the `rugby$entries$team` sub-element is a itself data frame.]
 Let's extract the `$entries` element and have a look at its structure.
-We could use the `str()` base function, but again the interactivity of `listviewer::jsonedit()` is hard to beat for complicated list structures.
+Again, I'd just use the base `View()` base in an interactive R session.
+Here I'm using `listviewer::jsonedit()` because it plays nicely with R Markdown documents.

 ```r